 10 Ways To Affair-Proof Your Marriage

 Many people look at infidelity as an unforeseen natural disaster that no one saw coming.
 But the reality is that that there were probably warning signs.
-And, there were probably steps that could've been taken to prevent an affair from happening in the first place.
+And, there were probably steps that could've been taken to avoid an affair from happening in the first place.
+While worry isn’t productive, being wise is— try these 10 Ways to Affair-Proof Your Marriage.

 The following 10 Ways to "Affair Proof" Your Marriage are based on ideas from authors Brett and Kate McKay.